ozanmuyes/template-ts-swc-jest/README.md

 You can, of course, use `npm` or `yarn` instead.

-Now you can run tests, build the application and depending on your editor / IDE you can debug the application (with some ceveats).
+Now you can run tests, build the application and depending on your editor / IDE you can debug the application.

 For example just run these;

 ```bash
 $ pnpm build
 $ node ./dist/index.js